Friday, July 11, 2025

 ‘It is better to be a child of God than king of the whole world’.
 (St. Aloysius Gonzaga)

 Dear lady upset and confused about oh so many things.
-We sat in the Oratory awhile and suddenly she uttered, her face aglow; ‘Isn’t He just beautiful’ as she gazed lovingly on beautiful Jesus.
-Children, and folk enduring dementia, see Jesus with unvarnished clarity!
+We sat in the Holy Oratory awhile in silence and then, impromptu, her beautiful face lit up as she uttered, face aglow; ‘Isn’t He just georgous!’ gazing lovingly on beautiful Jesus.
+Yes, for sure, children and folk enduring dementia, see Jesus with unvarnished clarity!

 .